Public–private partnerships by country: United States

 Public-private partnerships in America have existed in one form of another since the beginning of the colonial period, as colonial charters were based on a partnership between the British Crown and a company responsible for colonisation.
 In the United States, they mostly took the form of toll roads concessions, which emerged in the mid to late nineteenth century.

 In recent years, there has been interest in expanding P3s to multiple infrastructure projects, such as schools, universities, government buildings, waste and water.
 In the early 2000s, P3s were implemented sporadically by different States and municipalities with little federal guidance.
 However, during Obama's second term, multiple policies were adopted to facilitate P3 projects, and Congress passed bills in that direction with overwhelming bipartisan support.

 Vietnam

 P3s were introduced in Vietnam in 2010, with the goal of attracting private investments for the country's infrastructure projects.
 This development was encouraged by the World Bank.
-By 2016, Vietnam had introduced 101 P3 projects, totaling 18.5$ Billion dollars.
-In 2019, Vietnam adopted its first P3 law, which was rafted in collaboration with the United States Agency for International Development (USAID).
+By 2016, Vietnam had introduced 101 P3 projects, totaling $18.5 billion.
+In 2019, Vietnam adopted its first P3 law, which was drafted in collaboration with the United States Agency for International Development (USAID).